-cIdx is equal to 0.

-Therefore, an encoder does not have an option to choose a regular merge candidate with bi-prediction but without performing DMVR and BDOF.
+Also, an encoder does not have an option to choose a regular merge candidate with bi-prediction but without performing DMVR and BDOF.
 A CU level on/off control of DMVR and BDOF can be beneficial.

 CU level on/off control of DMVR and BDOF